Arafatk/hagura/_posts/2018-07-19-bubble-base.md

 3.  ```plot.set_colors_array(%w[white yellow])```
 This function just sets the colors for every single label of the graph.
-It's pretty cool but it's not absolutely necessary to use this function when the user doesn't set this function the colors are automatically selected randomly from the list of colors supported by RMAgick.
+It's pretty cool but it's not absolutely necessary to use this function.
+When the user doesn't set this function the colors are automatically selected randomly from the list of colors supported by RMAgick.